-‘Teen Mom 2’ Leah Messer Reveals Relationship With Ex Jason Jordan Was ‘Toxic’
+‘Teen Mom 2’ Star Leah Messer Reveals Relationship With Ex, Jason Jordan, Was ‘Toxic’

 “You don’t know who’s in it for the right reasons and who is not in it.
 Being on TV makes it difficult dating.
 I just roll with it.
 I’m not looking for anything.”

 Leah Messer has been sharing her life on Teen Mom 2 for nearly a decade.
-Fans have watched her get married and divorced as well as give birth to her twins as well as her daughter Addie.
+Fans have watched her get married and divorced, as well as give birth to her twins, as well as her daughter, Addie.
 Season 9 of Teen Mom 2 has focused a lot on Leah’s relationship with Jason, but it looks like her segments will be focusing on something else since the two are no longer together.

 New episodes of Teen Mom 2 air Monday nights on MTV.